Darenth: Occupation Structure in 2011

 From the 2011 Census, Darenth's occupation structure has completely shifted.
 Today a total of 2,449 men and women between the ages of 16-74 are in employment, compared to 1881, where the total came to 844.
 A lot of industries and business' that were dominant in 1881, such as agricultural work and dealerships, no longer provide jobs for the economically active in Darenth, agricultural work has been overthrown by the secondary, tertiary and quaternary sectors.
 Today, all occupations revolve around a tertiary and quaternary sector, with a dominance within Professional, Administrative and Secretarial occupations.
 The most dominant group is Professional occupations, with a total of 381 people employed in this sector, making up 16% of Darenth's occupation structure in 2011.
 The least common occupation revolves around the secondary sector, with 194 employed within plant, process and machine operatives.
 The occupation structure no longer revolves around a primary sector, this is because people are educated and thus have a higher skill set that is required for primary jobs.
 As a result of this, the occupation structure has shifted to secondary, tertiary and quaternary sectors, obviously, there are more opportunities in Darenth which people have taken advantage of, thus enabling a more service-based community.

 Transport

 Rail

 The nearest National Rail station is Farningham Road, located 1.6 miles away.

 Buses

-Darenth is served by Go-Coach routes C1 and C3, providing connections to Bluewater, Longfield and New Ash Green.
+Darenth is served by Brookline Coaches route 479, providing connections to Bluewater, Longfield and New Ash Green.